Lokrogaming/LokroBotV2/README.md

 # LokroBotV2 - Ultimate Discord Bot

 **Note**:
 `LokroBotV2 is forked from codebymitch's Titanbot project.
-It is currently in further development by Lokrogaming with not only better but also new commands`
+It is currently in further development by Lokrogaming with new commands and modules`
 The link to the repo can be found [here](https://github.com/codebymitch/TitanBot)

 **LokroBotV2** is a powerful, feature-rich Discord bot designed to enhance your server experience with comprehensive moderation tools, engaging economy systems, utility features, and much more.
 Built with modern Discord.js v14 and PostgreSQL for optimal performance and data persistence.